Marillion: In the media

 The chief music critic of The Guardian, Alexis Petridis, has described Marillion as "perennially unfashionable prog-rockers".
 On the subject of joining the band in 1989, Steve Hogarth said in a 2001 interview: "At about the same time, Matt Johnson of The The asked me to play piano on his tour.
 I always say I had to make a choice between the most hip band in the world, and the least."
 In the same conversation, he said: "We're just tired of the opinions of people who haven't heard anything we've done in ten years.
 A lot of what's spread about this band is laughable."

-Much of the band's enduring and unfashionable reputation stems from their emergence in the early 1980s as the most commercially successful band of the neo-progressive rock movement, an unexpected revival of the progressive rock musical style that had fallen out of critical favour in the mid-1970s.
+Much of the band's enduring and unfashionable reputation stems from their emergence in the early 1980s as the most commercially successful band of the neo-prog movement, an unexpected revival of the progressive rock musical style that had fallen out of critical favour in the mid-1970s.
 Some early critics were quick to dismiss the band as clones of Peter Gabriel-era Genesis due to musical similarities, such as their extended songs, a prominent and Mellotron-influenced keyboard sound, vivid and fantastical lyrics and the equally vivid and fantastical artwork by Mark Wilkinson used for the sleeves of their albums and singles.
 Lead singer Fish was also often compared with Gabriel due to his early vocal style and theatrical stage performances, which in the early years included wearing face paint.

 As Jon Wilde summarised in Melody Maker in 1989: At the end of a strange year for pop music, Marillion appeared in November 1982 with "Market Square Heroes".
 There were many strange things about 1982, but Marillion were the strangest of them all.
 For six years, they stood out of time.
 Marillion were the unhippest group going.
 As punk was becoming a distant echo, they appeared with a sound and an attitude that gazed back longingly to the age of Seventies pomp.
 When compared to Yes, Genesis and ELP, they would take it as a compliment.
 The Eighties have seen some odd phenomena.
 But none quite as odd as Marillion.
 Along the way, as if by glorious fluke, they turned out some singles that everybody quietly liked – "Garden Party", "Punch and Judy" and "Incommunicado".
 By this time, Marillion did not need the support of the hip-conscious.
 They were massive.
 Perhaps the oddest thing about Marillion was that they became one of the biggest groups of the decade.
 They might have been an anomaly but they were monstrously effective.